hangle/Notecard/documents/DesignNotes/AddCardSet.md

 <pre><code>    child           // starting address of sublist
     sibling         // address of next member in
             // the current sublist
 </code></pre>

 <p>The CardSet class has an additional physical address variable:   </p>

-<pre><code>    button      // starting address of ButtonCardSet
+<pre><code>    button      // starting address of AddCardSet
 </code></pre>

-<p>The script program treated the ButtonCardSet as if it was <br />
+<p>The script program treated the AddCardSet as if it was <br />
 a CardSet.
-At the end, ButtonCardSet elements are removed <br />
+At the end, AddCardSet elements are removed <br />
 from the linked list heirarchy and assigned to the 'button' <br />
 address variables.
 The sibling address of CardSet with an <br />
-associated ButtonCardSet is changed to point to next sibling <br />
+associated AddCardSet is changed to point to next sibling <br />
 remaining in the heirarchy.   </p>

-<p>Note, a CardSet may have two or more associated ButtonCardSet <br />
+<p>Note, a CardSet may have two or more associated AddCardSet <br />
 members.
 Thus it is appropriate to indicate that the button <br />
-variable of CardSet holds a sublist of ButtonCardSet members.   </p>
+variable of CardSet holds a sublist of AddCardSet members.   </p>

 <p>Notecard's input file '*.struct' distinguishes CardSet and <br />
-ButtonCardSet by different classnames:   </p>
+AddCardSet by different classnames:   </p>

 <pre><code>    %CardSet
-    %ButtonCardSet
+    %AddCardSet
 </code></pre>

 <p>'CreateClass.create_object(...)' removed this distinction <br />
 by instantiating a CardSet object for both:   </p>

-<pre><code>    case "%CardSet" | "%ButtonCardSet" =&gt;
+<pre><code>    case "%CardSet" | "%AddCardSet" =&gt;
         val cardSet=CardSet(symbolTable)
 </code></pre>

 <p>The common CardSet object maintains the distinction via <br />
 the 'button' address variable; either it is zero (0) or <br />
-it has a physical address value of a ButtonCardSet. <br />
+it has a physical address value of a AddCardSet. <br />
-'CardSet.isButtonCardSet' return true when a physical <br />
+'CardSet.isAddCardSet' return true when a physical <br />
 address is present.    </p>

 <p>'Notecard' iterates its children and invokes <br />